icons8/lunacy-docs/docs/components_new.md

 #### Using generated texts
 In the demo above, along with the avatar, nearly all of the texts changed to randomized placeholders as well.
 This is because most of the texts in the layout were generated by Lunacy’s text generation feature.

-An extensive list of text generation options appears whenever you add a text layer using the text tool (`T`).
+An extensive list of text generation options appears whenever you add a layer using the text tool (`T`).
 It creates randomized texts for your layouts so you don’t have to do the work yourself.
 Read in more detail about it <a href="https://lunacy.docs.icons8.com/tips/#text-generation" target="_blank">here</a>.

-So, when we were creating component instances, new texts appeared automatically.
+So, when we were creating component instances in the demo above, new texts appeared automatically.

 ### Layer and text styles